 The Dress Circle curves around the stage and is wider than it is deep.
 There are three pillars, two in row B and one in row F which can cause problems for those sat behind them.
 Sit as centrally as possible to ensure they don't affect the performance.
 The Upper Circle has only three rows and feels high above the stage.
 The view is a lot better than other venues, but seats towards the centre are on the whole better.

-AccessibilityThe Criterion Theatre consists of three separate levels: the Stalls, Dress Circle and Upper Circle.
-There is 1 step to the main entrance, although there is an alternative ramped entrance on Jermyn Street that theatre staff will be happy to escort guests to if required.
-Once inside the theatre, there are 32 steps down from the foyer to the Dress Circle, 51 steps down to the Stalls and 46 steps up to the Upper Circle.
-Discounted rates are available to all disabled patrons and their escorts.
+AccessibilityThe Criterion Theatre's auditorium is located below street level, consisting of three separate levels: the Stalls, Dress Circle and Upper Circle.
+There is also a step-free entrance at Stage Door, which leads to two wheelchair spaces located at the rear of the Upper Circle.
+Once inside the theatre foyer, there are 32 steps down from the foyer to the Dress Circle and 54 steps down to the Stalls, with 23 steps up to the Upper Circle.
+Discounted rates are available to access patrons and their escorts.

-There are 2 spaces for wheelchair users in the Upper Circle of the auditorium, although unfortunately the Stalls, Dress Circle and bar are inaccessible.
-Drinks can be brought to disabled visitors in their seats.
+There are 2 spaces for wheelchair users in the Upper Circle of the auditorium, although the Stalls, Dress Circle and bar are inaccessible.
+Drinks can be brought to access patrons in their seats.
 There is an adapted toilet near the alternative entrance to the Upper Circle on Jermyn Street.

 For those with hearing impairments there is an infra-red system in all areas of the theatre, although there is no induction loop.
 Signed events do take place on occasion.
 Guide dogs are not permitted inside the main auditorium, although the management can look after up to 2 dogs during each performance elsewhere in the theatre.Access bookings telephone line 020 7492 9930 or access booking form